 Even if you feel as though you’re doing a great job generating leads and converting your visitors, you can always do a better job.
 There are billions of people in the world, and each one of them can be the right customer at the right time.

-Segmenting your website traffic is one of the best decisions you can possibly make.
-If you aren’t already familiar with segmenting website traffic and the way that it works, now is the best possible time to learn.
+Segmenting your web traffic is one of the best decisions you can make.
+If you aren’t already familiar with segmenting blogging traffic and the way that it works, now is the best possible time to learn.

 For example, a clothing store may greet its visitors with trendy dresses.
-What if the person who landed on the page is an older and more conservative woman or a young athletic male?
+What if the person who landed on the page is an older and more conservative woman?
+Or what if he is a young athletic male?
 They’re going to assume that you can’t solve their needs and will likely click away.

-People who come to buy one or two products might buy three or four if the selection is curated wisely.
-That’s exactly what makes segmenting traffic similar to shopping in person, where a salesperson can help a shopper and up-sell.
+Customers who come to buy one product might buy three or four if the selection is curated wisely.
+That’s exactly what makes segmenting web traffic similar to shopping in person.
+It is like where a salesperson can help a shopper and up-sell.

 Related Post: How to Instantly Increase Traffic to Your Website

 So then, how can you start segmenting your web traffic?
 The following tips will help to segment your traffic correctly and improve your conversions.

 Create a Plan and Set Goals for Segmenting Your Blogging Traffic

 When segmenting your traffic, you need a plan and a goal.
 The goal should be to increase conversions.
 But how ambitious your goals are is where your focus should be.
 The more you segment your web traffic, the higher your chances for conversions will be.